Treasury transfer

 System view

 Luvion is not positioned as another consumer wallet.
-The first product direction is an infrastructure layer for teams that already manage valuable on-chain operations and need a stronger authorization primitive.
+It is an authorization layer for operators that already manage treasuries, protocol permissions, custody flows, bridges, and institutional asset movement.

 Structured critical action enters Luvion before execution.